xieweiAlex/English_Learning/words/2021/words-Sep.md

 Japan deserves better than an **inoffensive** prime minister.
 Allbirds' **superfine** **merino** **fabric** is comfortably **snug** and expertly conforms to fit the **contours** of your foot, while the mesh tree fabric is form-fitting and **stretchy**, hugging your feet in all the right places
-By placing your order, you accept the gift as a form of taxable **imputed** incom. -
+By placing your order, you accept the gift as a form of taxable **imputed** income. -

 **cerebral** palsy, **cerebral** **cortex**
-Virgin Galactic (SPCE) can return to the final frontier, and the news sent its stock price **skyward**. -
+Virgin Galactic (SPCE) can return to the final frontier, and the news sent its stock price **skyward**.
 Airbnb has expanded to unique stays like **yurts**, **houseboats**, and caves to lure adventure-hungry remote workers. -
-China's new reality is **rife with danger**. -
+China's new reality is **rife with danger**.
 describing it as a toxic worksplace "**rife** with sexism".

 She watched them through a **slit** in the curtains.